 You can also fertilize plants which will reduce grow times by approximately one Earth hour (with some exceptions).
 However, there is a limit to how much fertilizer you can use before it becomes ineffective.
 Please see the Fertilizer Analysis page for an in-depth discussion on the effects of fertilizer on plants.

 Now for the most interesting aspect of gardening.
 Crossbreeding is the mechanic of generating an otherwise unobtainable seed by planting two different types of seeds beside each other.
-It is the mechanic that allows us to plant seeds and harvest plants such as Royal Ferns, Blood Peppers, Chives, Glazenuts and more.
+It is the mechanic that allows us to plant seeds and obtain new seeds such as Broombush, Royal Fern, Blood Pepper, Chive, Glazenut and more.
 When a plant is ready to be harvested, aside from the plant itself you may also find a crossbred seed.

 Refer to the Site Documentation to understand how to read the crossbreed data shown on the site.

 In most situations a single garden patch should only be used to crossbreed one specific seed.
 There are some exceptions which can be found on the Cross Diagrams page.
 Assuming we have a Deluxe Garden Patch, and therefore we have 8 beds, then only 4 of each seed in a crossbreed pair can exist in a patch.

 The only time a bed should be empty is when the entire patch needs to be prepared to crossbreed a completely different seed.
 Otherwise, replacing plants as they are ready to be harvested will increase your rate of production.
 If all plants are ready to be harvested at the same time you can harvest the four plants of the same type and replant next to the other plants ready to be harvested.
 Doing so will allow the newly planted seeds to crossbreed with the harvestable plants.
 You can then harvest the remaining four plants and replant those seeds.